 Sancheti skills laboratory is aimed at providing hands on experience to students in arthroscopy and arthroplasty.

 It is also equipped with bone models and latest AO videos for training in trauma principles.

-The institute also has one of the finest collections of specimens in orthopaedics for impartment of orthopaedic training
+The institute also has one of the finest collections of specimens in orthopaedic for impartment of orthopaedic training

 The library offers 24 hour reading facility for post – graduate students.

-The library receives almost all the journals in orthopaedics, has ll the standard textbooks in orthopaedics and provides 24 hour access to online journals.
+The library receives almost all the journals in orthopaedic, has ll the standard textbooks in orthopaedic and provides 24 hour access to online journals.